Alexander Barclay: Biography

 Barclay was born in about 1476.
-His place of birth is matter of dispute, but William Bulleyn, who was a native of Ely, and probably knew him when he was in the monastery there, asserts that he was born "beyonde the cold river of Twede" (River Tweed, i.e. in Scotland).
+His place of birth is a matter of dispute, but William Bulleyn, who was a native of Ely, and probably knew him when he was in the monastery there, asserts that he was born "beyonde the cold river of Twede" (i.e., in Scotland).
 His early life was spent at Croydon, but it is not certain whether he was educated at Oxford or Cambridge.
 It may be presumed that he took his degree, as he uses the title of "Syr" in his translation of Sallust's Bellum Jugurthinum, and in his will he is called Doctor of Divinity.

 From the numerous incidental references in his works, and from his knowledge of European literature, it may be inferred that he spent some time abroad.
 Thomas Cornish, suffragan bishop in the diocese of Bath and Wells, and provost of Oriel College, Oxford, from 1493 to 1507, appointed him chaplain of the college of Ottery St Mary, Devon.
 Here he wrote his satirical poem, The Ship of Fools, partly a translation from Sebastian Brant.

 The death of his patron in 1513 apparently put an end to his connection with the west, and he became a monk in the Benedictine monastery of Ely.
 In this retreat he probably wrote his eclogues.
 He left Ely to join the Franciscan order.
-In 1520 "Maistre Barkleye, the Blacke Monke and Poete" was desired to devise "histoires and convenient raisons to florisshe the buildings and banquet house withal" at the meeting between Henry VIII and Francis I at the Field of the Cloth of Gold.
+In 1520 "Maistre Barkleye, the Blacke Monke and Poete" was desired to devise "histoires and convenient raisons to florisshe the buildings and banquet house withal" at the meeting between Henry VIII and Francis I of France at the Field of the Cloth of Gold.
 He at length became a Franciscan friar of Canterbury.

 It is presumed that he conformed with the change of religion, for he retained under Edward VI the livings of Great Baddow, Essex, and of Wokey, Somerset, which he had received in 1546, and was presented in 1552 by the dean and chapter of Canterbury to the rectory of All Hallows, Lombard Street, London.
 He died shortly after this last preferment at Croydon, Surrey, where he was buried on 10 June 1552.